willyg302/antsy/README.md

 ## Installing

-antsy is just a `pip install git+https://github.com/willyg302/antsy.git@master` away.
+antsy is just a `pip install antsy` away.

 ## The Demo Page